Kaviarasu1408/Python3/Calculas/calculas.md

 - Chain rule will help us to calculate how a small change in one input  affects the final output,
 - one function depends on others..chaining multiple layers.
+- Input Layer > Hidden Layer > Output.(Data goes from input through hidden layer to the output)

 ## 5. Parital Derivatives